Eye-tracking: Striking the Balance of Insight and Intervention

 We know quite a bit about fear and the powerful influence it has on our nervous system modulated through the brain’s amygdala and hippocampus.
-A careful study and knowledge about the theoretical underpinnings of certain pedagogical practices, makes clear that most of these strategies are based on the physiology of negative behavioral responses.
+A careful study and knowledge about the theoretical underpinnings of certain pedagogical practices make clear that most of these strategies are based on the physiology of negative behavioral responses.

-In teacher centered instruction, often, students do not experience or practice accessing or controlling cognitive and non-cognitive variables critical for complex problem solving.
-Thus, at the beginning of the 2oth century, educators began to promote the infusion of student centered pedagogical strategies to improve learning through increased engagement.
-The reason is that empirical evidence revealed that rote memorization and didactic instructional strategies don’t foster critical thinking for complex problem solving.
+In teacher-centered instruction, often, students do not experience or practice accessing or controlling cognitive and non-cognitive variables critical for complex problem-solving.
+Thus, at the beginning of the 20th century, educators began to promote the infusion of student-centered pedagogical strategies to improve learning through increased engagement.
+The reason is that empirical evidence revealed that rote memorization and didactic instructional strategies don’t foster critical thinking for complex problem-solving.

 Student-Centered Instructional Strategies

 Student centered instructional strategies like inquiry-based pedagogy, experiential-based learning, problem-based learning, and case-based learning, based in constructivist theories, show promise in advancing students’ abilities to solve complex problems and to think critically.
 Student-centered pedagogical strategies foster freedom, autonomy, and intellectual fulfillment.
 Thanks to groundbreaking advances in technology, we’ve only recently been able to study and measure physiological responses to student-centered learning environments and instructional methodologies.

 At the forefront of these technological advancements is EyeTracking.

 In our Eyetracking distance learning research, we’ve employed EyeTracking technologies to understand the impact that blended learning classroom environments (a.k.a. flipped classrooms) have on students’ performance, as well as perceived self-regulation skills.
 In action, we use EyeTracking software to analyze heat maps, gaze points, fixation, and fixation durations.